fyngyrz/pyex/README.md

 ## TLDR

-It's a preprocessor.
-You write a `.pyex` file in just slightly extended Python, then pyex.py processes that into Python in the actual form Python wants, all without monkeypatching or otherwise compromising execution reliability.
+`pyex` is a preprocessor.
+You write a `.pyex` file in just slightly extended Python, then `pyex.py` processes that into Python in the actual form Python wants, all without monkeypatching or otherwise compromising execution reliability.

 This is a Python v2 project.
 A v3 Python version, if you want it, is up